Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Results Discussions

 We next investigate the effect of confinement on the reverse fingering patterns when a dense cornstarch suspension (40 wt.\%) is displaced by water at a fixed injection flow rate $q$ = 50 ml/min in a Hele-Shaw cell with gaps $b$ varying between 170 $\mathrm{\mu}$m to 500 $\mathrm{\mu}$m (Figs.~\ref{gap}(a-c)).
 We see the formation of reverse fingers for the lower HS cell gaps (HS cell gap $b$ = 170 and 300 $\mathrm{\mu}$m, Figs.~\ref{gap}(a-b)), but observe only a slight withdrawal of the outer interface and the absence of reverse finger formation at $b$ = 500 $\mathrm{\mu}$m (Fig.~\ref{gap}(c)).
-When $b$ is increased to 800 $\mathrm{\mu}$m, we note that water, the inner fluid, spreads over the cornstarch suspension rather than displacing it (Supplementary Video 4).
+When $b$ is increased to 800 $\mathrm{\mu}$m, we note that water, the inner fluid, spreads over the cornstarch suspension rather than displacing it \href{https://youtube.com/shorts/vSyPHpdg2A0}{ {(Supplementary Video 4)}}. {The spreading occurs because of the inability of the injected water to completely displace the CS suspension effectively across the rather broad HS cell gap, as illustrated in Supplementary Fig. S8}.
 We next quantify the effects of confinement on the onset and growth of the patterns at the inner and outer interfaces by estimating the pattern perimeters $P_{in}$ and $\Delta P_{out}$, number of reverse fingers $N_{rf}$ and average reverse finger spacing $\lambda$ for different values of $b$.
-As reported by us for pattern formation at a fixed HS cell gap and different injection flow rates (Fig.~\ref{perimeter}(a)), $P_{in}$ increases monotonically with time and shows a change in slope at intermediate times while $\Delta P_{out}$ shows non-monotonic time-dependence (Fig.~\ref{gap}(d)) for the smaller HS cell gaps.
-Decrease in the peak values of $\Delta P_{out}$ with $b$ (Fig.~\ref{gap}(d)) is a consequence of a decrease in the number of reverse fingers $N_{rf}$ (Fig.~\ref{gap}(e)) with the removal of confinement.
+As reported by us for pattern formation at a fixed HS cell gap and different injection flow rates (Fig.~\ref{perimeter}(a)), $P_{in}$ increases monotonically with time and shows a change in slope at intermediate times while $\Delta P_{out}$ shows a non-monotonic time-dependence (Fig.~\ref{gap}(d)) for the smaller HS cell gaps.
+Decrease in the peak values of $\Delta P_{out}$ with increase in $b$ (Fig.~\ref{gap}(d)) is a consequence of a decrease in the number of reverse fingers $N_{rf}$ (Fig.~\ref{gap}(e)) with the removal of confinement.
 Simultaneously, $\lambda$ is seen to increase with $b$ (Fig.~\ref{gap}(e)).
 As demonstrated earlier, the formation of reverse fingers is sensitively dependent on the first normal stress difference $N_1$.
-Our rheometric measurements reveal that $N_1$ decreases steadily with increasing gap thickness of the rheometer plates (Supplementary Fig.~S5).
+Our rheometric measurements reveal that $N_1$ decreases steadily with increasing gap thickness of the rheometer plates (Supplementary Fig.~S9).
 This is consistent with previous work that highlighted the increasingly strong shear-thickening rheology of cornstarch suspensions with decreasing plate separations~\cite{doi:10.1122/1.3696875}.
 The large values of $N_1$ at low rheometer plate separations indicate that confined geometries are necessary for the generation of reverse fingers.